emichaud998/cooking_app_group_C/README.md

 # To Run:
 1. Create .env files for Recipes, Shopping List, and Comments services following configuration setup instructions in service README files
 2. In `RecipeApp.sh`, change variables RECIPE, SHOPPING_LIST, and COMMENTS at the top of the file to reflect the number of instances you want to run for each service.
-Default is set to 1.
+Default is set to 1, can go up to 10.
 3. In project root directory, run `sh RecipeApp.sh`

 # Exemplars